fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 # CEO handbook
 This page details processes specific to Mike McNeil, CEO of Fleet.
 Below are a list of processes the Executive Assistant collaborates with the CEO.

+## Responsibilities
+The CEO is the [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) for pricing, [UI or behavioral changes to fleetdm.com and the core product](https://fleetdm.com/handbook/company/product-groups#making-changes), signatures, changes to parts of the handbook, and various other aspects of the company.

+> When the CEO is out of office, these responsibiliies should be delegated so they can be handled promptly.
+The process for the CEO going out of office is a [work in progress](https://docs.google.com/document/d/1mtFP_92zQKMXW630ZyixBmwQeMY_q_cqW080ZTHFX5E/edit).

 ## The CEO support team
 ### EA to the CEO